-- Develop, monitor and operationalize a Quality Improvement work plan.
-This work plan shall address equity, quality and safety of clinical care and service, program scope, yearly objectives, planned activities, timeframe for each activity, responsible staff, and monitor previously identified issues from prior years.
-This work plan shall also conduct an annual evaluation of the overall effectiveness of the QI program and its progress toward influencing networkwide safe clinical practices. - Maintain L.A.
+- Develop, monitor, and operationalize a Quality Improvement and Health Equity work plan.
+This work plan shall address equity, quality, and safety of clinical care and service, program scope, yearly objectives, planned activities, timeframe for each activity, responsible staff, and monitor previously identified issues from prior years.
+This work plan shall also conduct an annual evaluation of the overall effectiveness of the QI and Health Equity program and its progress toward influencing network-wide safe clinical practices. - Maintain L.A.
 Care quality improvement structure and processes and ensure compliance with provisions of the L.A.
-Care Quality Improvement Program and with state, federal, NCQA and other applicable professionally recognized standards.
-Collect and analyze data related to the goals and objectives and establish performance goals to monitor improvement, including but not limited to HEDIS, CAHPS, and Star ratings. - Communicate the quality improvement process to practitioners/providers and members through appropriate persons, channels, and venues. - Evaluate the Quality Improvement Program annually and modify the program as necessary to improve program effectiveness.
+Care Quality Improvement and Health Equity Program and with state, federal, NCQA, and other applicable professionally recognized standards.
+Collect and analyze data related to the goals and objectives and establish performance goals to monitor improvement, including but not limited to HEDIS, CAHPS, and Star ratings. - Communicate the quality improvement process to practitioners/providers and members through appropriate persons, channels, and venues. - Evaluate the Quality Improvement and Health Equity Program annually and modify the program as necessary to improve program effectiveness.
 Identify opportunities for process improvement within L.A.
-Care, as well as its delegates and contracted entities to drive member-centric equitable quality care and service by utilizing performance data to drive the QI process. - Ensure there is a separation between medical and financial decision-making. - Promote physician involvement in L.A.
-Cares' Quality Improvement Program and activities. - Meet healthcare industry standards of practice and adhere to all state and federal laws and regulations. - Improve National Committee for Quality Assurance (NCQA) accreditation rating and maintain accreditation status.
-Improve provider encounter data reporting. - Improve Stars ratings for the D-SNP and LACC lines of business. - Improve provider network data quality and adequacy. - Maintain Multicultural Healthcare Distinction Certification (Health Equity Accreditation). - Assess, monitor, and improve our policies and procedures.
+Care and its delegates and contracted entities to drive membercentric equitable quality care and service by utilizing performance data to drive the QI process. - Ensure there is a separation between medical and financial decision-making. - Promote physician involvement in L.A.
+Cares' Quality Improvement and Health Equity Program. - Meet healthcare industry standards of practice and adhere to all state and federal laws and regulations. - Improve the National Committee for Quality Assurance (NCQA) accreditation rating and maintain accreditation status. - Achieve the NCQA Health Equity Accreditation. - Improve provider encounter data reporting. - Improve Star ratings for the D-SNP and LACC lines of business.

+- Improve provider network data quality and adequacy. - Maintain Multicultural Healthcare Distinction Certification (Health Equity Accreditation). - Assess, monitor, and improve policies and procedures.